 “We will also have live performances from the Mackay Sugar City Rock and Roll Club, FAD Dance, Dance Express, Theatre Arts Mackay Dance Excellence, and roving performers from Sensory Circus,” Mr Fertin said.

-Community members will be able to learn more about the port and community groups with displays from NQBP, Sugar Australia, Yuwibara, Volunteer Marine Rescue, Crane Logistics, and the Army and Navy Cadets.
+Community members will be able to learn more about the port and community groups with displays from NQBP, Sugar Australia, Yuwibara, Volunteer Marine Rescue, Maritime Safety Queensland, Crane Logistics, and the Army and Navy Cadets.

-Food vendors including Sarina Sugar Shed, El Papas, Spilt the Beans Mobile Café, Sweet Cakes – Dutch Pofferties, Kool Temptations, Issy’s Wood fired Pizza Café and Pit Stop Classic Café will be on hand to take orders.
+Food vendors including Sarina Sugar Shed, El Papas, Spilt the Beans Mobile Café, Sweet Cakes – Dutch Pofferties, Kool Temptations, Issy’s Wood fired Pizza Café and Mini Melts will be on hand to take orders.

 Jay and Dave from Triple M will be broadcasting live and crowd favourites such as free face-painting, children’s train and pirate ship rides, the reef jumping castle, sack races, fairy floss and popcorn will be on offer.

-Community members are also invited to learn more about the Port of Mackay’s history by booking on a free guided bus tour.
-Secure your ticket today.
+Community members are also invited to learn more about the Port of Mackay’s history by booking on a free guided bus tour. (booked out).

-Bookings are required by Friday 16 August; places are limited and the tours are expected to fill up quickly.
-Photo ID, such as a driver’s license or passport, is required to attend.
+For those booked on tours - Photo ID, such as a driver’s license or passport, is required to attend.